edeno/Better-Science-Code/src/presentation.md

 ------------------

-Unit tests test a small component of your code (usually a small function) and makes sure it works like you think it works
+<span class='highlight'>Unit tests</span> test a small component of your code (usually a small function) and makes sure it works like you think it works

 <aside class="notes">
 * Isolate small components of program and make sure they are correct